Table of contents

 2. Activate the Windows Subsystem for Linux (WSL) additional feature (Start > Search > Turn Windows features on or off > checkbox Windows Subsystem for Linux, needs restarting)

-3. Install Debian Linux distribution from the Microsoft Store or type in PowerShell
+4. Install Debian (more reliable than Ubuntu) Linux distribution from the Microsoft Store or type in PowerShell

 wsl --install -d Debian

-4. Install the graphic drivers for gui apps (Open Debian from the Start menu)
+5. Install the graphic drivers for gui apps (Open Debian from the Start menu) Also there’s an Ubuntu variant, read below!

 sudo apt update && sudo apt upgrade -y

-# install the graphic drivers by allowing firmware packages
+# Install the graphic drivers by allowing all firmware packages, editing the sources file:

-# save and exit the editor: Ctrl+O, Enter, Ctrl+X
+# to save and exit the nano editor: Ctrl+O, Enter, Ctrl+X

 sudo apt update && sudo apt install firmware-linux firmware-linux-nonfree -y